brendenwest/cis122/README.md

 #### Required Materials

-Readings will draw from http://www.tutorialspoint.com/python/ and http://greenteapress.com/wp/think-python-2e/.
-A hardcopy of Think Python is optional, but an excellent reference with exercises and chapter summaries.
+There is no required textbook for this course.
+Readings will draw from several freely available resources such as https://allendowney.github.io/ThinkPython/

+Students who prefer a reference book can optionally purchase [Murach’s Python Programming (2nd Edition)](https://www.murach.com/shop/murach-s-python-programming-2nd-edition-detail)

 Students will also need the following:
 * A computer with Python 3.11 or later installed
 * A modern, syntax-highlighting text editor
 * A user account at https://replit.com/